-If there´s still no telling what´s wrong, the next step would be to send an e-mail to email@example.com.
+If there´s still no telling what´s wrong, the next step would be to contact our Support-Team via https://support-workplace.clickworker.com/support/home.
 Please remember to always include your username and the work item number that you´re having trouble with.
 If it´s a text task, you should attach or paste the text directly into the email.

 CAUTION: Don´t end the assignment by clicking “close” or “skip,” as this will cause the assignment to be placed back in the assignment pool, and subsequently offered to all Clickworkers.
 If that happens it´s often not possible for us to keep it reserved for you.